opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 These clauses are used as parameters in the Search API v2 for searching, aggregating and exporting datasets and records.
 Depending on the used endpoint, some features of the query language are available or not in the request.

 <aside>
-The whole query language is case insensitive and spaced are optional.
+The whole query language is case insensitive and spaces are optional.
 In this documentation, upper case will however be used for language keywords, only for clarity purpose.
 </aside>